sghall/kapellmeister/README.md

-conductor by Arthur Shlain from the Noun Project
+Conductor Art by Arthur Shlain from the Noun Project